Epidemiological Study (case-control study)

 source of data: Department of Otolaryngology-Head and Neck Surgery, Gentofte Hospital, University of Copenhagen, Denmark

 matching: sex, age, 1:2 (case:control)

 |Study size || cases || controls |

-Statistical analysis using conditional logistic regression (adjusted for age, sex, socioeconomic status, study center, living in a city (≥ 100,000 inhabitants vs. < 100,000))
+Statistical analysis using conditional logistic regression (adjusted for age, sex, residential area, education, marital status, use of hands-free device)

 Results/conclusion (according to author)

 The results showed no evidence for an association between cellular telephone use and the risk of acoustic neuroma.